kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

   <img src="assets/command_line/host_authentication.png" width="75%">
 </p>

+It will then ask for your password.
+Type it in but note that nothing will show up on the screen.

 After successfully logging in, the command line prompt will change to show that.
 It should look something like this `[user_name@mcc-login001 ~]$`

-To disconnect from the cluster, run `exit`
+To disconnect from the cluster, run `exit`.
+Don't forget to close the VPN.

 NB: Once you connect, you will be working with two computers: your local computer and the remote cluster.
 When running commands, **pay attention to where your working directory is located** (i.e., which computer you are working on.)